jcan1995/awesome-random/README.md

 - [VueJS Documentation](https://vuejs.org/v2/guide/) - This is a new JavaScript framework and is maintained by an open sourced community!
 - https://materializecss.com/ - A responsive front-end framework
 - https://material.angular.io - Angular Component library for frontend development.
 Easy to use, has great looking scalable components and few different themes.
+- https://redux.js.org - Redux helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.

 ### Browsers